AmitRanjan235/ImageClassifier_Udacity_project/README.md

 <h1>Flower Species Image Classifier Project</h1>
 <h2>Project Overview</h2>
 <p>This project is a part of the Udacity AI Programming with Python Nanodegree Program.
-In this project, we built an image classifier that can classify flower species among 102 different categories using a deep learning model.
+In this project, I built an image classifier that can classify flower species among 102 different categories using a deep learning model.
 We used PyTorch to train an image classifier on a dataset of flower images.</p>

 <h2>Part 1 - Development Notebook</h2>
 <p>The development notebook contains all the code needed to train the flower image classifier from scratch.
 It includes the following components:</p>